 Invest in client communication training

-Law firms should consider training to better understand and share how their lawyers should deal with clients.
-Sharpening interpersonal skills can be helpful for lawyers, but it’s also helpful for all law firm staff when communicating with clients.
-Laying out best practices and guidelines for client communication and sharing them with new paralegals, administrative assistants, and associates can ensure your firm creates a good first impression on clients no matter who they meet with.
+Law firms should consider training to better understand and share how their lawyers can best support clients.
+Sharpening interpersonal skills can be helpful for lawyers, but it’s also useful for all law firm staff when communicating with clients.

 You may like these posts